giakoumoglou/synco-v2/README.md

       url={https://arxiv.org/abs/0000.00000},
 }
 ```
-It also contains the implementation of:
+It also contains the implementation of [BYOL paper](https://arxiv.org/abs/2006.07733):

 ```
 @misc{grill2020byol,